-METRO – Baku also has a Metro station and it links to old city and can take you to suburbans.
+METRO – Baku also has a Metro station and it links to the old city and can take you to sub urbans.

-Food is an important part of Azerbaijan lifestyle and it is greatly influenced by Central Asia, Georgia, Iran, and Turkey.
-Main dishes are Govurma, Lyula Kebab, Plov (an Azeri styled rice Plov(dish), Saj Ichi, Levenghi and many more.
+Food is an important part of Azerbaijan’s lifestyle and it is greatly influenced by Central Asia, Georgia, Iran, and Turkey.
+The main dishes are Govurma, Lyula Kebab, Plov (an Azeri styled rice Plov(dish), Saj Ichi, Levenghi, and many more.
 After meals enjoy special Azeri Black Tea laced with cinnamon & cardamom with a small serving of Baklava or Halva.